triplem/winston-config/README.md

   });
 ```

+Right now, winston-config offers the following methods:

+* `fromFile`
-Right now, winston-config offers two methods, one is `fromFile` (calling a json-file and using it for the
+calling a json-file and using it for the configuration of winston.
+This is an async method.

+* `fromJson`
-configuration of winston) the other one is `fromJson`.
-This method accepts a JS Object to configure winston (well
+accepts a JS Object to configure winston (well in reality this method is called by the `fromFile` and does nothing else
-in reality this method is called by the `fromFile` and does nothing else then adding the config to winston).
+then adding the config to winston).
+This method is an async method.

-With 0.3.2 another method fromFileSync was added to add the ability to use the winston-config during initialization phases of
+* `fromFileSync'
+does pretty much the same as the fromFile method, but does this synchronously.
+This is especially useful for the
-an application.
-This method just logs errors via console.log and furthermore returns also a valid winston config (if it is
+initialization phase of an application.
+This method just logs errors via console.log and furthermore returns always
-a configured instance, it is the configured one, otherwise it is the initial one offered from winston itself).
+a valid winston config.
+The returned winston object is configured with the given file if everything went without errors,
+otherwise a fresh winston is returned.

 If you do have the requirement to just use a single logger, you could use [build-winston](http://github.com/flexbean/build-winston).
 We are right now in discussions to merge these two projects.

-A configuration file can look like (see directory config or test):
+A configuration file should look like (see directory config or test):

 ``` js
 {